DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+## Changes in 3.9.0

+-   Support for edited submission on Reddit Redesign on page of submission, list view, and popup view
+-   Displays how long ago submissions were edited on Redesign since Reddit doesn't display this information
+-   Minor code refactoring and added comments

 ### Changes in 3.8.0

 -   Added support for viewing deleted and moderator-removed submissions on Redesign and Old Reddit